intervalplace/aon-namespace-evm-spot/README.md

 EVM spot trading namespace for the Authorization Object Network.

-Implements the `aon:evm-spot` namespace — spot trading on EVM without a reserve step, with partial fill support.
+Implements the `aon:evm-spot` namespace: spot trading on EVM without a reserve step, with partial fill support.

 ## Install